 Meet EPA Engineer Shawn Ryan, Ph.D.

-Shawn P. Ryan, Ph.D. is a chemical engineer at EPA's National Homeland Security Research Center.
-He has worked at EPA for 12 years, nine of which have been devoted to leading research to support decontamination and consequence management.
-His expertise includes process engineering, reaction kinetics, and environmental engineering.
+Shawn P. Ryan, Ph.D. is a chemical engineer at EPA's Center for Environmental Solutions and Emergency Response.
+He has worked at EPA for 18 years, sixteen of which have been devoted to leading research to support decontamination and consequence management.

 How does your science matter?

 As the director of EPA’s Homeland Security Research Program, I have the honor of working with the world’s leading scientists and engineers devoted to solving our most complex environmental challenges.
 Our research prepares EPA to better respond to a chemical, biological or radiological incident.
 Through our research, we work to ensure that EPA has the capabilities and is prepared to effectively address the consequences of the intentional or unintentional release of chemical, biological, or radiological agents into our environment.

 Most recently, our expertise has been focused on enhancing and developing capabilities to address the potential for environmental transmission of COVID-19.
 This research is helping states, tribes, local, and territorial governments, including public health agencies, guide businesses and institutions to reduce the risk of exposure to SARS-CoV-2 (the virus that causes COVID-19).

 What do you like most about your research?

 I like that I can see the immediate impact of the research.
 My colleagues and I get the opportunity to work with people daily who are implementing our research and the tools that we’re developing.
 We work together as researchers with our stakeholders from the beginning to understand the problem, come up with potential solutions, and to conduct the research to help reach a solution.